THE GRAND OVERVIEW

 At The Glebe School we study:

 The Glebe School is an act of devotion.
 Founded by many former homeschoolers and graduates of classical schools, these parents and grandparents wanted the beauty and excellence found in their own classical Christian educations to give to their children and their community.
-Classical Education is a heritage passed down.
+Classical Education is an heritage that is handed down.

-As a second generation of classically educated students, these children will be formed by the rich stories, rigorous academics, and delight in God’s creation just like their parents.
-With our focus on the Common Arts, they will also be given the skills that the most well-rounded men and women throughout history possess.
+As classically educated students, these children will be formed by rich stories, rigorous academics, and delight in God’s creation.
+With our focus on the Common Arts, they will also be given the skills that the most well-rounded men and women throughout history have possessed.
 We work to preserve the heritage skills that are dying out in the modern world.
-A graduate of The Glebe School should one day be able to discuss the historical significance of the Dutch Golden Age in Western art, paint a work of art in the style of Rembrandt, and use his skill in woodworking to make a custom frame.
+A graduate of The Glebe School should one day be able to discuss the historical significance of the Dutch Golden Age in Western art, paint a work of art in the style of Rembrandt, and use his skill in geometry and woodworking to make a custom frame.

 We have been given a treasure trove of people on the Glebe who have devoted their life to the mastery of traditional skills: engineering, master joinery, fine sewing, construction work, hunting, farming, harvesting, preserving, animal husbandry, and the most important skill of faithfully mothering and fathering.